wachin/wps-office-12-language-packs/README.md

 download the file:

+wps-office-12-mui.tar.xz

 [https://github.com/wachin/wps-office-12-language-packs/releases/download/wps-12.1.2-language-packs-v1/wps-office-12-mui.tar.xz](https://github.com/wachin/wps-office-12-language-packs/releases/download/wps-12.1.2-language-packs-v1/wps-office-12-mui.tar.xz)

 Extract it with right-click in your preferred file manager, then you will get the folder:

 `wps-office-12-mui`

 Open a terminal inside the `wps-office-12-mui` folder.
-In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar, then
+In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar, then, from there

 Install the MUI files: